Please support our work with a fiscal year-end gift. Thank you!

 In a complicated world, as patterns of Jewish identification and involvement shift and institutions and values are called into question, we need courageous and authentic spiritual leaders to serve and guide us.

 The Rabbinical School of Hebrew College is uniquely positioned to prepare Jewish leaders for the 21st century.
-Within Hebrew College’s vibrant pluralistic community, our Rabbinical and Rav-Hazzan students:
+Founded in 2003 with ten students, today we are thriving as the largest non-Orthodox rabbinical school in the country with 75 students and 185 alumni serving all around the globe.
+Within Hebrew College’s vibrant pluralistic community, our rabbinical students:

 The Center of Learning, Community & Prayer